samlown/couch-sentinel/README.md

 # Quorumify

-Automatic failure detection and master selection.
-With similar objectives to [Redis Sentinel](http://redis.io/topics/sentinel), Quorumify is a generic solution to help you maintain connection configuration details and push changes to clients as manual requests or in the event of a system failure.
-Communication is handled by ZeroMQ using PUB/SUB sockets to efficiently transmit heartbeats between services and elect a new master in the case of failure.
+Automated monitoring, failure detection, and master selection.
+With similar objectives to [Redis Sentinel](http://redis.io/topics/sentinel), Quorumify is a generic solution to maintain a master host configuration detail in systems with a potential single point of failure.

+Changes can be either requested manually or as a result of fault detection.
+A quorum algorithm decides which host should be the master before allowing a configuration detail to change.
+Communication is handled by ZeroMQ using PUB/SUB sockets to efficiently transmit heartbeats between multiple servers and elect a new master in the case of failure.

-There are two parts to quorumify:
+There are several parts to Quorumify:

- * `quorumify`, the main server application that reads in a configuration file, sets up ZeroMQ PUB/SUB sockets, and starts listening out for incoming messages.
- * `dbproxy`, subscribes to the sentinel's PUB socket, and prepares to relay incoming requests to the current master.
+ * `quorumify-server` reads a configuration file and periodically sends out heartbeats to anyone subscribed.
+In turn, the process listens for incoming heartbeats and attempts to suggest an alternate host in the case of failure or when requested.
+ * `quorumify-client` subscribes to servers and waits for events decided by a quorum.
+If a change occurs, the configuration file determines what actions should be taken.
+ * Client libraries subscribe to quorumify servers using ZeroMQ SUB sockets and wait for incoming changes that prompt some kind of action specifically programmed in the library.
+The Quorumify protocol is sufficiently simple for your own libraries to be implemented easily.

 ## Configuration

-Sentinel accepts a simple YAML configuration file the describes the CouchDB environment.
+Quorumify accepts a simple YAML configuration file the describes the environment.